perses08/Brain_Tumor_Seg/README.md

 # Brain_Tumor_Seg

-Better to open this file in colab
+Better to open ".ipynb" like extention files in colab